top of page

 What is Bullying?

 Definitions commonly include the concept of willful repeated acts intended to harm a victim.
 Bullying is not merely horseplay or teasing.
 The intent is to harm.
 Such intent is often the social norm, for example, “jocks” picking on “nerds” or cliques targeting a student for ridicule, isolation, and exclusion.
 Usually, power is distributed unequally between the victim and the perpetrator(s).
-A survey by the U.S. Centers for Disease Control and Prevention showed that 10,000 children stayed home from school at least once a month because they feared bullies.
-Half the children surveyed said they were bullied once a week.

-Through The Victim’s Lens
+Through the Victim’s Lens

 In defining bullying, the focus should be on the impact the behavior is having on the target.
 This direction has been well developed in illegal harassment law and successfully narrows the field of harassment so that it does not include every type of incivility.